How to Find Research Supervisors

 Below is a comprehensive table that compares the advantages and disadvantages of each platform for finding supervisors.
 As you can observe, Applyindex clearly emerges as the superior option among the available pathways.

 Table 1.
-Comparison between Applyindex and other platforms when it come to finding research supervisors.
+Comparison between different websites and platforms when it comes to “how to find research supervisors”.

 Advantages